nram812/airbnb/README.md

  ```

  Papermill will automatically compile the notebooks, and the outputs can be directly observed in the /notebooks folder.
+I've written several notebooks to analyse the data, but the workflow goes as follows:

  -- notebooks --
  1. Preprocess the data - preprocess.ipynb